 What is the Black & Gold Gala?

 This is a fun evening in support of the Warrior Experience.
-This year, the theme is “Under the Boardwalk,” and the event features a silent and live auction.
+This year, the theme is “Havana Nights,” and the event features a silent and live auction.

 Auction items range from vacations to artwork, along with many packages designed specifically for Cadets.